HITECHCRIME/HC_SG51_Colorized_World/README.md

 i swear on both our lives
-upping gear will bring the light close bring the light (to us)
+upping gear will bring the light close bring the light (to us) that's when the colours come out bring the light close aye

 <the singing part>yee eeee uuuu-uuuuuuu